nbren12/personal-website/README.md

 * **[Academic Admin](https://github.com/sourcethemes/academic-admin):** An admin tool to import publications from BibTeX or import assets for an offline site
 * **[Academic Scripts](https://github.com/sourcethemes/academic-scripts):** Scripts to help migrate content to new versions of Academic

+## Troubleshooting

+### Template files not found

+You need to get the themes/academic submodule:

+    git submodule update --init

 ## License

 Copyright 2017-present [George Cushen](https://georgecushen.com).